SvenAelterman/GrouperOnAzurePaaS/README.md

 - Do not use the PostgreSQL database administrator account for Grouper.
 Create a database user with the right permissions instead.
 After doing so, update the secrets in Key Vault and restart the App Services.
 - Deploy multiple instances for resiliency.
 - Review the compute for PostgreSQL and App Service Plan to make sure it meets your needs.
+- Enable continuous deployment of the container to the three App Services.
+Practice safe deployment using Deployment Slots.
+- Consider deploying Azure Front Door or Application Gateway to secure the app with a Web Application Firewall (WAF).
+- Enhance the Grouper container image with custom configuration.
+Protect the Azure Container Registry using private endpoints.
+- When peering to your hub network, ensure that the PostgreSQL Flexible Server is registered in the correct private DNS zone.
+If needed, set custom DNS server IP addresses in the virtual network configuration.